Marketers & Business Owners

 • Example 2: Helpful 404 Pages: Design 404 error pages with useful links and a search bar to guide users back to helpful sections of the site.

-Help Users Recognise, Diagnose, and Recover from Errors
+Help Users Recognise Diagnose and Recover from Errors

 9. Help and Documentation